 - Computers managed under this program are required to run the standard UAS managed software "build."

 - When a replacement computer is identified as “outdated”, it can be turned in to IT Services to be replaced with a current model.
-Classifications of "current," "old," and "older" are determined by the replacement schedule.
+Classifications of "current" and "outdated equipment" are determined by the replacement schedule.